AdobeDocs/campaign-classic.pt-BR/help/web/using/web-forms-answers.md

 ![](assets/s_ncs_admin_survey_no_storage_variable.png)

-Ele é armazenado em uma variável que deve ser selecionada quando a caixa suspensa é criada ou por meio do link **[!UICONTROL Edit storage...]**.
+It is stored in a variable which must be selected when the drop-down box is created, or via the **[!UICONTROL Edit storage...]** link.

 ![](assets/s_ncs_admin_survey_no_storage_variable2.png)

-É possível exibir variáveis existentes e criar novas por meio do link **[!UICONTROL Edit variables...]**.
+You can display existing variables and create new ones via the **[!UICONTROL Edit variables...]** link.
 Clique no botão **[!UICONTROL Add]** para criar uma nova variável.

 ![](assets/s_ncs_admin_survey_add_a_variable.png)